harendra-kumar/concise-haskell/language/11-fold-and-unfold.rst

 and folding a stream requires a monoid unless we have an initial object to fold with.
 A monoid is therefore useful in more cases because it can be used where a semigroup can be used unless we specifically want to preclude the empty state.
+However lesser types will have a Monoid instance compared to semigroup.

 The same code that requires two objects to combine can work with just one object by supplying the other one as empty.
 This simplifies code over